alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### Input and output.

-The IO is presently set up for the UNIX terminal.
+The I/O is presently set up for the UNIX terminal.

 The interpreter accepts lines from the terminal, with buffering, the input is often STDIN, although the input can sometimes be a file, as it is at startup.